Tokyo organizers downsize arrival ceremony for Olympic torch

 Organizing committee president Yoshiro Mori said Friday that 140 children will not be sent to Greece to give the flame a send off on March 19, a day before it is due to arrive in Japan.

 The Olympic torch will be lighted on March 12 in a ceremony in Greece and then flown to Japan.
-It is to land in Miyagi at a Japan Air Self-Defense base in the northern part of the country.
+It is to land in Miyagi at a Japan Air Self- Defence base in the northern part of the country.

 Mori referred obliquely to changes being made.
-The IOC says the 2020 Games will go on as planned, but others have speculated about postponing, canceling, moving events or changing cities, or even holding an Olympics without fans.
+The IOC says the 2020 Games will go on as planned, but others have speculated about postponing, cancelling , moving events or changing cities, or even holding an Olympics without fans.

 Mori did not discuss any other changes to the relay.
 He was asked about the opening on July 24 and ruled out any postponement.